Chichester Ship Canal

 In 2016 the trust commissioned a brand-new wide-beam 22-seater trip-boat, Kingfisher, which is fully wheelchair accessible, with disabled toilets.
 Together with the trust’s second 32-seater trip-boat, Richmond, nearly 15,000 passengers are carried on the canal annually.

-During 2020 and 2021, the Covid pandemic saw many people enjoying the canal for both physical and mental health, exploring locally, and gaining a new appreciation for this secret little waterway.
+During 2020 and 2021, the Covid pandemic saw many people enjoying the canal for both physical and mental health, exploring locally and gaining a new appreciation for this secret little waterway.
 Paddleboarding and canoeing licences reached record high numbers.
-In 2020 the canal trust embarked on an ambitious fundraising campaign to secure £200,000 to address the most urgent restoration of the canal banks, to keep the towpath and waterway safe for all users.
-In 2022, with the bicentennial celebration of the first formal opening of the canal in April 1822, a season of anniversary events is planned to help people discover more about the unique heritage and habitat.
-Events will include an art partnership, cultural events, photographic competition, family activities, guided walks, hosted talks and a community celebration.
+In 2020 the trust embarked on an ambitious fundraising campaign to address the most urgent restoration of the canal banks, to keep the towpath and waterway safe for all users.
+After securing £150,000, the trust was able to complete the most critical repairs.
+In 2022, the bicentennial celebration of the formal opening of the canal in 1822, a season of anniversary events was held to help people discover more about the unique heritage and habitat.
+Events included an art partnership, cultural events including a hugely well-supported Carnival of Lights, a photographic competition, family activities, a guided walk, a year-long exhibition at the local museum, historical talks and a very successful community celebration.
+The year finished in style with the homecoming of the 1828 Turner image of the canal, on loan from Tate to the Pallant House Gallery.